Updated 20 days ago | GitHub

 Payments are frequently around $200-400, payable in bitcoin, cash vouchers, or gift cards which are difficult to trace.
 Paying the ransom money may or may not decrypt the files, and even if the password is delivered, the malware and backdoors into the computer may remain.

-Ransomware is increasing rapidly.
-From 2013-2015 the amount of new malware which is new ransomware variant grew significantly each year (2013: 20%, 2014: 40%, 2015: 60%).
-2016 has been dubbed "the year of ransomware".
-According to one analysis, 93% of phishing emails are pushing ransomware, while at the same time phishing has increased 789%.
+Ransomware grew rapidly in the mid-2010s.
+From 2013-2015 the share of new malware that consisted of new ransomware variants grew significantly each year (2013: 20%, 2014: 40%, 2015: 60%), and 2016 was dubbed “the year of ransomware”.
+According to one analysis, in early 2016 93% of phishing emails were pushing ransomware, while at the same time phishing had increased 789%.
+Ransomware has remained one of the most disruptive categories of cybercrime in the years since, with high-impact incidents like WannaCry (2017), NotPetya (2017), the Colonial Pipeline attack (2021), Kaseya/REvil (2021), and ongoing campaigns by LockBit, BlackCat/ALPHV, and Cl0p.

 A single ransomware strain can hit 5,000 computers/day and generates estimated payments of $5 million/year.
-Attackers have shifted toward targeting businesses who are more more willing and able to pay than individuals, because the file loss and inconvenience is worth more to the company than a few hundred dollars.
+Attackers have shifted toward targeting businesses who are more willing and able to pay than individuals, because the file loss and inconvenience is worth more to the company than a few hundred dollars.

 Biggest Names in Ransomware